dhellmann/pymotw/PyMOTW/select/index.rst

 objects that will receive outgoing data when there is room in their buffer, and the third those that may have an error (usually a combination of the input and output channel objects).
-The next step in the server is to set up two lists containing input sources and output destinations to be passed to :func:`select`.
+The next step in the server is to set up the lists containing input sources and output destinations to be passed to :func:`select`.

 .. literalinclude:: select_echo_server.py
    :lines: 27-31

-Connections are added to and removed from the lists by the server main loop.
+Connections are added to and removed from these lists by the server main loop.
 Since this version of the server is going to wait for a socket to become writable before sending any data (instead of immediately sending the reply), each output connection needs a queue to act as a buffer for the data to be sent through it.

 .. literalinclude:: select_echo_server.py
    :lines: 33-34